Skip to main content

 • Buying vs. leasing work vehicles: the NJ depreciation gap means leasing creates uniform deductions at both federal and NJ levels ($10,800-$13,200/year over 60 months) with no recapture risk, while buying maximizes the federal first-year deduction but spreads NJ deductions over 5+ years

-• Business succession: Section 1245 depreciation recapture on equipment taxed as ordinary income at up to 47.75% combined federal-NJ rate vs. goodwill at 34.55% capital gains rate; proper Form 8594 allocation is the single most impactful negotiating point
+• Business succession: Section 1245 depreciation recapture on equipment taxed as ordinary income at up to 47.75% combined federal-NJ rate vs. goodwill at 34.55% capital gains rate; proper Form 8594 allocation is the single most impactful negotiating point; licensing continuity requires BFR replacement planning

-• NJ use tax obligation when purchasing materials out of state: if sales tax paid is less than NJ's 6.625%, the contractor owes the difference to NJ on materials brought into the state for use
+• NJ use tax obligation on out-of-state material purchases: if sales tax paid is less than NJ's 6.625%, the contractor owes the difference: a frequent audit trigger that can accumulate to thousands of dollars on large material orders from out-of-state distributors

 What Monaco CPA Provides